intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ## Kernel Upgrade

-If you run Linux kernel prior to 4.* version it is recommended that you upgrade it on all nodes of a cluster before performing a platform installation.
+If you run Linux kernel prior to 4.x version, it is recommended that you upgrade the kernel on all nodes of a cluster before performing a platform installation.

-Running heavy training jobs on workers with the operating system kernel older than 4.* may lead to hanging the worker node.
+Running heavy training jobs on workers with the operating system kernel older than 4.x may lead to hanging the worker node.
-- See [Red Hat Bugzilla – Bug 1507149](https://bugzilla.redhat.com/show_bug.cgi?id=1507149) for more information.
+- Refer to [Red Hat Bugzilla – Bug 1507149](https://bugzilla.redhat.com/show_bug.cgi?id=1507149) for more information.

 This may occur when a memory limit for a training job is set to a value close to the maximum amount of memory installed on this node.
 These problems are caused by errors in handling memory limits in older versions of the kernel.